German-BioImaging/guide-KVpairs-scripts/docs/indepth.rst

 Tags
 ^^^^
 One can not only annotate with Key-Value pairs but also with Tags.
 To do this simply put "**tag**" where you would normally put the Key name.
+Multiple \
-Multiple Tags can be specified as a comma separated list.
+Tags can be specified as a comma separated list (if no separator is given in "Split value on", see :ref:`multiplicating keys`)

-If you want to select a Tag in a specific Tag-Set you just add the Tag-Set in square brackets directly following the Tag.
+If you want to select a Tag in a specific Tag-Set you just add the Tag-Set in square \
-You can also specify the Tag by its Tag-Id in square brackets directly following the Tag.
+brackets directly following the Tag.
+You can also specify the Tag by its Tag-Id in \
+square brackets directly following the Tag.
-By default the script will not create new Tags to avoid "Tag bloat", if you want new Tags created according to the .csv values you have to check the "**Create new Tags**" checkbox under "**Advanced parameters**".
+By default the script will not create new Tags to avoid "Tag bloat", if you want new Tags created according \
+to the .csv values you have to check the "**Create new Tags**" checkbox under "**Advanced parameters**".

-Furthermore, by default the script will search through all available Tags of the group, if you want to use only your own Tags you have to check the "**Use only personal Tags**" checkbox under "**Advanced parameters**".
+Furthermore, by default the script will search through all available Tags of the group, \
+if you want to use only your own Tags you have to check the "**Use only personal Tags**" checkbox \
+under "**Advanced parameters**".

 .. csv-table::
    :header: "name", "id", "tag"